itsdaniyalahsen/University-Projects/README.md

 # University-Projects

+A github repository for all my University Projects/Assignments.

 ## Project 1: House Application - C++

 Draws a house of base length, you have the ability to modify it to your will.
 This model has different fill in and border characters.
 The Model is a equilateral traingle with each side of length (base+2) atop a square of base length.
 My first university project.